islomar/tcr-workshop/README.md

     - You need to install `inotifywait`
         - E.g. in Ubuntu run `sudo apt-get install inotify-tools`
     - Run `./watch.sh`

+# How to squash
+Since the TCR scripts will be automatically commiting, you should first squash you commits before pushing to the remote branch.
+Here a reminder about how to do it: https://www.internalpointers.com/post/squash-commits-into-one-git

 ## Interesting links